ARGOeu/argo-monitoring/website/docs/monitoring_library/introduction.md

 * The optional argument `--supergroup SUPERGROUPNAME` may be specified, in order to fetch results for a specific top-level group (supergroup)
 * The optional argument `--group GROUNAME` may be specified in order to fetch results for specific a group of each supergroup, instead of all groups

+#### Python code rundown

-The following code snippet from the example:
+The following Python code snippet from the example:

 - initializes a connection to the API, using a tenant API key (`mon = ArgoMonitoringService…`)
 - calls `mon.period` to define a reporting period which will apply to subsequent calls and uses the `granularity` parameter to set the period's granularity
 - calls `mon.reports.by_name` to fetch a specific report by its name